 While a number of stores had made the switch, Ms McCourt said non-compliant vendors would be prevented from trading until they ditched the plastic.

 Some areas are very achievable and people may not even notice that like [switching to] plant-based straws.

 The change has also proved a challenge to Darwin’s market-loving population, which flocks to eat and drink across a number of suburban markets every weekend.

-This sort of outcome is very predictable – as was also seen in the pushback on the single use plastic bag ban recently.
+This sort of outcome is very predictable, as also seen in the pushback on the single use plastic bag ban recently.
 See our new blog on soft plastic recycling options.

-It was also pointed out – that why should stall holders pay three times the price for compostable coffee cups – when there was actually no facility capable of recycling them in the NT at all!
+It was also pointed out that stallholders paying three times the price for compostable coffee cups is quite absurd when in all actuality, no facility exists that is capable of recycling them in the NT at all!
 It is almost just window dressing.

-It is also crazy – when you can simply walk into any local supermarket and stock up on as many plastic forks and spoons as you like.
+Also, it is quite crazy when you can simply walk into any local supermarket and stock up on as many plastic forks and spoons as you like.

 A single use plastic ban needs to happen as part of a joined up solution globally.
 This will involve significant enforcement and monitoring alongside investment in recycling and viable and economical alternatives such as biodegradable plastics (such as an alternative to single use plastic bottles).

-We ask in another blog whether using plastic in road construction is actually a good idea.
+We ask in another blog whether using plastic in road construction is actually a good idea – go check it out.